Arctic

 The Arctic is inhabited by different groups of people with mostly an European background.
 People from the surrounding countries live at the North Pole.

-About
+About Arctic cruises

-Today we visit these locations during the summer season, taking advantage of the long hours of daylight when temperatures are not so severe.
-Yet still this harsh and beautiful landscape echoes the history of those first brave voyages of discovery that happened so many centuries ago.
+We make our expedition cruises to the Arctic during the summer, taking advantage of the milder temperatures and long hours of daylight – yet still this ruggedly beautiful landscape recalls to our minds those first brave voyages so many centuries ago.

-• Almost 4,000,000 people live in the Arctic despite its severe conditions
+• Almost 4,000,000 people live in the Arctic, despite its severe conditions.

-• The Arctic Ocean is about 8,690,450 km2, larger than the surface area of Europe
+• The Arctic Ocean is about 8,690,450 square km, larger than Europe.

 Loading